-Conversational Spanish is for Android devices and focuses on teaching travelers common Spanish phrases to use in different situations.
-It’s designed to help beginning through intermediate students improve their skills.
+This app is for Android devices and focuses on teaching travelers common Spanish phrases to use in different situations, and it’s designed to help beginner through intermediate students improve their skills.

 5. Spanish Phrasebook: Conversational Spanish by Batoul Apps

-Spanish Phrasebook: Conversational Spanish for iOS is aimed at beginning and intermediate Spanish students who plan on traveling to Spanish-speaking countries.
+Unlike the previous app, this one is for iOS and aimed at beginning and intermediate students who plan on traveling to Spanish-speaking countries.

-The app offers audio, which you can use to practice your own pronunciation or hold a mock conversation between yourself and the app.
+The app also offers audio, which you can use to practice your pronunciation or hold a mock conversation between yourself and the app.

 As an added bonus, you can bookmark phrases for easy studying or practicing.

 6. Gritty Spanish